 Nearly a decade ago, explains the photographer, the park was founded as The Redneck Yacht Club, though the name has since been changed, on more than 880 acres of Floridian terrain.
 On patriotic summer holidays, like Independence Day and Memorial Day, thousands flock to the mud trails for a few days of riding, camping, and drinking.
 At the gate, everyone must pay in cash, and although Mann admits “there are very few rules,” certain things—like stripper poles, illegal drugs, chainsaws, and firearms—are prohibited.

 Throughout his time documenting the park, Mann reminded himself frequently not to pass judgement on the attendees.
-He witnessed some sights that rattled him—including one giant swastika tattoo—but he challenged himself to remain open-minded and find genuine human moments amidst the dust-encrusted scenery.
+He witnessed some sights that rattled him—including one giant swastika tattoo—but he challenged himself to remain open-minded.

 At night, despite the strict no-fights policy outlined on the Redneck Mud Park website, Mann observed some kerfuffles and skirmishes.
 The evenings were loud and unruly, and women were encouraged, even pressured, to flash their tops in exchange for Mardi Gras beads.